-- 1. Prepare journal entries to record the transactions given above. - Prepare T-accounts for inventories, Manufacturing Overhead, and Cost of Goods Sold.
+- 1. Prepare journal entries to record the transactions given above. - 2.
+Prepare T-accounts for inventories, Manufacturing Overhead, and Cost of Goods Sold.
 Post relevant data from your journal entries to these T-accounts (don't forget to enter the opening balances in your inventory accounts).
-Compute an ending balance in each account. - 3.
-Is Manufacturing Overhead underapplied or overapplied for the year?
+Compute an ending balance in each account. - Is Manufacturing Overhead underapplied or overapplied for the year?
 Prepare a journal entry to close any balance in the Manufacturing Overhead account to Cost of Goods Sold. - 4.
 Prepare an income statement for the year.
 (Do not prepare a schedule of cost of goods manufactured; all of the information needed for the income statement is available in the journal entries and T-accounts you have prepared.)

-PROBLEM 3-15 T-Accounts; Applying Overhead
+PROBLEM 3-20 T-Accounts; Applying Overhead [LO3, LO5, LO6, LO7]

-Durham Company's trial balance as of January 1, the beginning of the current year, is given below:
+Durham Company's trial balance as of January 1, the beginning of the current year, is is shown at the top of the next page.